Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 Irrefutable proof the IBP amplifier hardware is configured internally, an important fact no longer shown on later monitor manuals

-The Life Scope BSM-2301 bedside monitor was launched before the Life Scope TR bedside monitors, and the Service Manual is clear on the design; manuals for later models stop providing such information.
-The major move to curb details in manuals started from Life Scope J (BSM-9101) Bedside Monitor, launched before the Life Scope TR bedside monitors.
+The Life Scope BSM-2301 bedside monitor was launched in 2001, and the Service Manual is clear on the design; manuals for later models stop providing such information.
+The major move to curb details in manuals started from Life Scope J (BSM-9101) Bedside Monitor, which was launched in June 2007.
+The Life Scope TR bedside monitors also do not provide details as it was launched in April 2008 (after Life Scope J monitor).

 In BSM-2301 service manual, you can see the IBP and thermistor respiration are internal hardware inside the Life Scope BSM-2301 monitor.
-These hardware are clearly shown being linked internally to the MULTI-parameter socket, and to make use of either hardware, a Smart Cable with the correct code must be plugged into the MULTI socket.
+These hardware are clearly shown being linked internally to the MULTI socket, and to make use of either hardware, a Smart Cable with the correct code must be plugged into the MULTI socket.

 Can you see the IBP amplifier and thermistor respiration hardware are internal components of the Life Scope BSM-2301 monitor?

-The MULTI-parameter socket doubles as a serial port without any need for internal monitoring hardware, only as a link to the monitor.
-In the block diagram below, the processed digital serial data from a CO2 kit set goes straight to the digital microcontroller APU (Analog-block Processing Unit) and is forwarded to the DPU.
-For a parameter using the internal analog hardware, the analog signal needs to pass through an Analog-Digital converter before going to the APU for digital processing.
+The MULTI socket doubles as a serial port by bypassing the internal analog hardware, going straight to the digital APU (Analog-block Processing Unit) and onward to the DPU.
+For a parameter using the internal analog hardware, the analog signal needs to be converted to digital before it can go for digital processing.

 It is simple-minded to think the use of Smart cables can actually upgrade a configured monitor to be modular